carrv/carrv.github.io/2021/index.md

 ## Workshop Information <span style="color:#a94442">(updated)</span>

 The ISCA 2021 conference organizers are in the process of deciding if the conference and workshops will take place virtually or half/half.
-As soon as a decission is made, we will update this site.
+As soon as a decision is made, we will update this site.

 ## Organizers